awell-health/awell-extensions/extensions/sendgrid-extension/README.md

+---
+title: Sendgrid
+description: SendGrid is a cloud-based email delivery platform that provides services for sending and managing email campaigns, transactional emails, and other types of messages.
+---
 # Sendgrid

 SendGrid is a cloud-based email delivery platform that provides services for sending and managing email campaigns, transactional emails, and other types of messages.